-No bid or estimate will be accepted from, or contract awarded to, any person who is in arrears to the Corporation upon debt or contract, or who is a defaulter, as surety or otherwise, upon any obligation to the Corporaporation upon debt or contract, or who is a defaulter, as surety or otherwise, upon any obligation to the Corporation.
+No bid or estimate will be accepted from, or contract awarded to, any person who is in arrears to the Corporation upon debt or contract, or who is a defaulter, as surety or otherwise, upon any obligation to the Corporation.

+as surety or otherwise, upon any obligation to the Corporation.